 - A resume should summarize your work experience and achievements neatly.

-- Letters of Recommendations (LORs) are testimonials from your superiors or professors.
+- Letters of Recommendations (LORs) are testimonials from your superiors, peers or professors.
 An LOR gives a third-party perspective about you.

 - Although it is assumed that an LOR will speak positively; the idea is to get an independent observer to validate what you have mentioned in your essay.